www-Ye/ChatDocuFlow/README.md

 # Document/Paper Management System based on OpenAI API/ChatGPT

-This is a document/paper management system that allows users to add all PDF files in a folder and index them using OpenAI's embedding technology.
-Users can retrieve documents by querying keywords or tags.
-After selecting a document/paper, conversational question-answering can be conducted to learn about the paper.
+This is a document/paper management system that allows users to add all PDFs in a folder and index them using OpenAI's embedding technology.
+Users can retrieve documents through natural language search or tags.
+After selecting a document/paper, they can engage in question-answering to learn more about the paper.

-The project plans to implement question-answering for all pages in the future.
+Current features include:

+* Automatic storage of papers in the database from a folder (papers are automatically divided into chunks, summarized and embedded, and then a summary and embedding for the entire paper is obtained)

+* Natural language similarity search for papers (query=[xxx])

+* question-answering after entering the paper (questions are answered chunk by chunk and then summarized)

+Features to be added:

+* Semantic tags (newly added papers are automatically added to semantically similar tags)

+* Regular tags (manually added and will not automatically include semantically similar papers)

+* Chunk-level question-answering (directly using natural language dialogue to locate the corresponding chunk in the article and engage in question-answering)

 ### Configuration

-To set up the system, first download the Neo4j database.
-Then create a new Conda environment using the following commands:
+To set up the system, first create a new Conda environment using the following command:

 ```
-conda create --name doc_manager
+conda create --name chatdocuflow python=3.8
-conda activate doc_manager
+conda activate chatdocuflow
 ```

 Next, install the required dependencies: